 Drugs can help relieve the symptoms, but the disorder is progressive, ultimately ending in death.

 People may walk in a lilting or exaggeratedly jaunty way, like a puppet.
 They may grimace, flick the limbs, and blink more often.
 Movements become uncoordinated and slow.
-Eventually, the entire body is affected, making walking, sitting still, eating, speaking, and dressing extremely difficult.
+Eventually, the entire body is affected, making walking, sitting still, eating, speaking, swallowing, and dressing extremely difficult.

 Mental changes frequently occur before or as the abnormal movements develop.
 These changes are subtle at first.
-People may gradually become irritable and excitable.
+People may gradually become irritable, excitable, and agitated.
 They may lose interest in their usual activities.
 They may be unable to control their impulses, losing their temper, having fits of despondency, or becoming promiscuous.

 In advanced disease, dementia is severe, and people are confined to bed.
 Full-time assistance or nursing home care is needed.
 Death usually occurs 13 to 15 years after symptoms begin.